-On the Sony A-350, the Minolta AF APO 100-300mm 1:4.5~5.6 is equivalent to a 150-450mm long tele zoom, which is more often the realm of sports and nature photographers.
+On the Sony A-350, the Minolta AF APO 100-300mm 1:4.5~5.6 is equivalent to a 150-450mm long tele zoom, more often the realm of sports and nature photographers.
 Too bad I am neither of both.
 What matters most is that the lens is a well-built lightweight, a potential favorite, and even when combined with the camera itself, is still a price breaker.
-I do not think that I will have any qualms about lugging the camera/lens combo around for the next street shoot and beyond sessions.

 No comments: